srhn45/srhn45/README.md

-PhD Student at the University of Florida.
+PhD student at the University of Florida.

 - BSc Chemical and Biological Engineering from Koc University
 - BSc Industrial Engineering from Koc University